SylviaOne/Repo-hub/README.md

-## What did the late tomato say to the early tomato?
-I’ll ketch up
+## Why did the worker get fired from the orange juice factory?
+Lack of concentration.